tf-libsonnet/docs/content/en/docs/what-is-tf-libsonnet/_index.md

 - [Functions](https://jsonnet.org/learning/tutorial.html#functions)
 - [Iteration](https://jsonnet.org/learning/tutorial.html#comprehension)

+Jsonnet is designed and optimized for the use case of writing configuration files.
+Check out [their design rationale document](https://jsonnet.org/articles/design.html) for more details.

 ## What is tf.libsonnet?

-`tf.libsonnet` is a collection of pure Jsonnet libraries that provide functions and utilities for generating [Terraform](https://www.terraform.io/) code in the [JSON configuration syntax](https://developer.hashicorp.com/terraform/language/syntax/json).
+`tf.libsonnet` is a collection of pure Jsonnet libraries that provide functions and utilities for generating [Terraform](https://www.terraform.io/) code (as [JSON configuration syntax](https://developer.hashicorp.com/terraform/language/syntax/json)).
 The libraries allow you to streamline the experience of writing static Terraform JSON configuration.

 Here is an example: